 101 Delicious Reasons to Own a Cast Iron Skillet

-This may seem like a lot of information, but I promise that you'll be a pro in no time.
-If you have any other questions about cast iron care, leave a comment below.
+This may seem like a lot of information, but I promise you'll be a pro in no time.
+If you have any other questions about cast iron care, comment below.

 This is a great guide!
 I haven't used cast iron in years and I need to give it a go again.